Southwest Rapid Rewards Priority Card Review: Worth The Fee

 Link: Apply now for the Southwest Rapid Rewards® Priority Card

-Southwest Airlines has some fantastic co-branded credit cards with Chase.
+Southwest Airlines has several co-branded credit cards with Chase.
 Of the three personal cards, my favorite one is the Southwest Rapid Rewards® Priority Card.
 In this post, I wanted to take a closer look at the card.

 Even though the Southwest Priority Card has the highest annual fee of any personal Chase Southwest Card, I think it’s worthwhile for a vast majority of consumers.
 Why?
 Because the card offers some exceptional perks for anyone who flies Southwest with any frequency.